-The article “Intersections of Ageism and Homelessness Among Older Adults: Implications for Policy, Practice, and Research” (Weldrick & Canham, 2023) states that due to the scarcity of affordable housing there will likely be a rise in the overall homeless population.
-According to the study, a growing number of older people are expected to experience homelessness for the first time later in life and are expected to remain homeless as they age.
+Weldrick and Canham (2023) state that due to the scarcity of affordable housing there will likely be a rise in the overall homeless population.
+According to this research, a growing number of older people are expected to experience homelessness for the first time later in life and are expected to remain homeless as they age.
 Along with the marginalization experienced due to the mere fact of being homeless, the diversity that exists within the older population means that members of some groups may experience additional adverse effects and a disparity in the availability of services.
 This should become a pressing concern for decision-makers, gerontologists, and housing advocates alike (Weldrick & Canham, 2023).

-“A Literature Review of Homelessness and Aging: Suggestions for a Policy and

-Practice-Relevant Research Agenda” (Grenier et al., 2016) indicated that one of the most
+Grenier et al., 2016 indicated that one of the most

-prevalent problems needing research is the lack of consensus as to the exact definition of “older adults”.
+prevalent problems in research (on aging?) is the lack of consensus as to the exact definition of “older adults”.
 Some researchers define older adults as individuals over the age of sixty-five.
 Other researchers take a different approach; by accounting for the health and mortality disparities between the general population and homeless adults, they define older homeless adults as individuals over the age of forty (Crane & Warnes, 2001; D’Cruz et al., 2007; McDonald et al., 2007).
 Including this wide range of ages may make it difficult to reach conclusions about the experiences of any of the subgroups of the older population.
-Because there are many different pathways into homelessness, as well as the fact that the older homeless population happens to be a particularly heterogeneous group , another limiting factor researchers encounter is discovering a significantly identifiable common pathway to their homeless circumstances (Burns, 2016; Perry, 2016).
+Because there are many different pathways into homelessness, as well as the fact that the older homeless population happens to be a particularly heterogeneous group (since this is a new point that has not been mentioned before, cite the research this is from here – it is Burns or Perry?
+Or both), another limiting factor researchers encounter is discovering a significantly identifiable common pathway to their homeless circumstances (Burns, 2016; Perry, 2016).
 In addition, homeless older adults often experience victimization and physical, mental, and behavioral challenges.
-These challenges have a profound cost both to the homeless individuals as well as to society as a whole (Crane & Warnes, 2001; Dietz & Wright, 2005; Grenier et al., 2016a; McDonald et al., 2007).
+These challenges have a profound cost both to individuals who are homeless as well as to society as a whole (Crane & Warnes, 2001; Dietz & Wright, 2005; Grenier et al., 2016a; McDonald et al., 2007).
 Research also demonstrates that older adults experiencing homelessness report feeling devalued, dehumanized, and forgotten.
-They are at greater risk of adverse life experiences when compared to individuals with stable housing.
-(Brown et al., 2015).
+They are at greater risk of adverse life experiences when compared to individuals with stable housing (Brown et al., 2015).
 Rather than categorizing homeless older adults with their younger counterparts (Gaetz et al., 2013; Perry, 2016), researchers need to understand their lived experiences if policies are to adequately address the pathways into and barriers to exiting homelessness (Grenier, 2016).

-In the existing literature, studies of the older adult homeless populations have been primarily quantitative.
+In the existing literature, studies of the older adult homeless populations have been primarily quantitative (this needs a citation because you mention “existing literature” – then that literature should be cited).
 These studies have mostly relied upon the reporting expertise of service

-providers and professionals.
+providers and professionals (again, if stating “these studies” – those studies should be cited).
 Few qualitative studies have contributed to the knowledge base.
-It is rare to hear from individuals personally experiencing discriminatory actions or behavior in settings such as shelters.
+It is rare to hear from individuals personally experiencing discriminatory actions or behavior in settings such as shelters (this needs a citation as there is some qualitative work on this).
 Social workers and clients have long acknowledged that excluding client voices in these studies unnecessarily damages relationships but, without the opportunity to share their perspectives, this neglect leaves clients feeling exploited.
 (Otiniano Verissimo et al., 2021).